ABCJLM Easter Ideas

 K is for Kite: God's Springtime Alphabet - A precious alphabet book that teaching children about springtime and Easter through the Letter K.

 - Read: The Jesus Book - Read the following pages to help your child better understand the death and resurrection of Christ.
+(This book is now only available in Kindle form.)

 pages 32-33 - He went to the cross.